 It’s important to note that if you feel low or anxious most of the time, have trouble sleeping and have little or no interest in life, you need to speak to your GP as you may need medication first to improve.

 If your symptoms are more variable or you are on medication, research shows that looking more closely at how you think and what you do can be as much help as taking pills.
 Here are five examples.

 From changing your internal soundtrack to focusing on the here and now, here are five ways you can maintain your mental wellbeing

 1. Manage your thoughts

 Everyone experiences thoughts that are unhelpful or upsetting from time to time.
 Be aware of these thoughts and their impact on mental health.
 Last year I published a book called ‘Shrinking The Smirch’.
 In the book we ask the reader to imagine their thoughts are being played on an imaginary iPod.
 Become aware of how much of the time you are listening to your mental iPod and how often it is playing unhelpful tunes.
 These could be to do with your MS or may be about other issues in your life.
 Playing those tunes over and over will make you feel sad, upset and fearful and make it harder to feel mentally well.
-Managing your thoughts needs practise.
+Managing your thoughts needs practice.

 Notice when you are listening to unhelpful thoughts and then imagine tugging out your mental iPod as if it were playing music you hate.
-A useful website for information on managing your thoughts and negative feelings is getselfhelp.co.uk

 2. Learn to live in the now and spend less time in your head